In another article, we have written a comprehensive overview of WordPress Themes.

 Woo Themes

-Woo Themes creates stunning WP themes and offer a membership option that allows members access to their entire theme portfolio.
+Woo Themes designs functional premium themes and offer a membership option that allows you access to all themes in their WP theme collection.

-(click on the above images to see more themes from WooThemes)
+(click on the images above to view all themes from WooThemes)

 StoreFront

-(click on the images above to see more themes from StoreFront)
+(click on the images above to see more StoreFront themes)

 StudioPress

-StudioPress designs WordPress themes based on a framework (called the “Genesis” framework) that enables users to quickly and easily build a professional and search optimized WordPress website, and provides a self-updating design architecture, turn-key site designs with beautiful frames for the content and unprecedented control of the framework.
+StudioPress provides WordPress themes based on a framework (called the “Genesis” framework) that allows you to quickly and easily build a professional and search optimized WordPress site, and provides an auto-updating design architecture, turn-key designs with beautiful frames for your content and unprecedented control of the framework.

-Many website developers like this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps the framework consistently up-to-date to reflect best practices for coding and to ensure that themes are always compatible with the latest version of WordPress, but because you can update themes built using the Genesis framework without losing any customizations you may have made to your theme.
+Many website developers prefer using the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework frequently updated to reflect best practices for coding and to make sure that themes remain always compatible with the latest WordPress version, but because you can update themes built using the Genesis framework without losing any customizations you may have made to your theme.

-This is because StudioPress themes use something called “child themes,” which are like “skins” that sit on top of the theme framework and gives your site its unique look and feel.
+This is because themes built with the Genesis framework use something called “child themes,” which are like a paint job that sits on top of the framework and gives your site its unique design.

-If this all sounds way too technical, don’t worry about it.
+If this all sounds way too technical, there’s no need to feel concerned about it.
 StudioPress themes are very easy to work with, just like all other WordPress themes.
 The great thing about choosing StudioPress themes is that one low price allows you to receive unlimited support and updates, and you can install your themes on unlimited domains.

 For more details, click here: StudioPress.

-(click on the images above to see more StudioPress themes)
+(click on the above images to see more themes from StudioPress)

-What WordPress Theme Is That? is a free WordPress theme-checking tool that allows you to easily detect what WordPress theme and plugins a site is using (including parent and child WP themes).
+What WordPress Theme Is That? is a free web tool that lets you easily detect what WP theme a website or blog is using (including parent and child themes).

-This is a great resource if you have come across a WordPress site that you like and would like to know what theme is being used on the website.
+This is a great resource if you have come across a WordPress site that you like and would like to know what theme the website or blog uses.

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will then not only confirm whether or not a site was built on the WordPress CMS platform, but it will also list the theme being used by the site and list any plugins it detects.
+The tool will then not only confirm whether or not the site was built using the WordPress CMS platform, but it will also list the WordPress theme being used and list any plugins detected.

-- To use this tool go here: What WordPress Theme Is That.com
+- To use this online tool visit the website here: What WordPress Theme Is That.com

-- To learn more about this tool go here: How To Check If Your Site Was Built With WordPress
+- To learn how to use this tool go here: How Can I Check If My Website Was Built Using WordPress?

 Theme Authenticity Checker (TAC)

-We said this before and it’s worth repeating again: If you decide to use FREE themes for your WordPress site, we strongly recommend sticking with the reviewed and approved themes listed in the official WordPress theme repository.
+We said this before and it’s worth repeating it again: If you decide to use FREE themes for your WordPress site, we highly recommend sticking with the themes listed in the official WordPress theme repository.

-A tactic that is commonly used by many hacking groups and syndicates that engage in cyber criminal activities is to put up sites and directories offering “Free” themes for WordPress all over the web and distribute modified themes with malicious code embedded in their files.
-In fact, some of these sites even display on search engine results for phrases like “free WordPress themes“, “best free themes for WordPress”” etc. It’s best, therefore, to only download free themes from the official WordPress directory, or use well-known and trusted theme vendors.
+A commonly-used tactic employed by a number of hackers and cyber criminals is to put up sites and directories offering “Free” themes for WordPress all over the web and then distribute themes and plugins that contain malicious code.
+In fact, some of these sites even come up on Google for key phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s safer, therefore, to only download free WP themes from the official WordPress.org directory, or use well-known and trusted sites.

-If you are concerned about whether a WordPress theme installed on your site may be infected with potentially malicious or unwanted code, you can use a free WordPress plugin like Theme Authenticity Checker (TAC) to run a scan of your theme files.
-The TAC plugin searches the source files of every installed theme on your site for signs of suspicious code and then outputs a report …
+If you have any concerns about whether a WordPress theme that you have installed on your blog could contain malware or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to run a scan of your theme files.
+This plugin searches the source files of every installed theme on your site for signs of injected code and then outputs a report as shown in the screenshot below …

-(TAC Report Page – Screenshot: Plugin Site, WordPress.org)
+(Theme Authenticity Checker Report Page – Screenshot: Plugin)